A Journey in the Company of the Prophetic Relics

 The wooden grip of the sword is fixed at the end of the head with three nails as there is a piece of iron found at the end which is called al-Waqya.

 The scientific report supervised by Dr. Su’ad Maher mentions that the sword contains cracks because of sharpening it.
 After microscopic examination on the edge of the sword, an Arabic text was found engraved in the sword.
-Moreover, after examining the writing style, it was discovered that it belongs to al-Nabti writing style which is the origin of the Arabic writing and was used in many writings of the Messenger of God [peace and blessings be upon him].
+Moreover, after examining the writing style, it was discovered that it belongs to al-Nabti writing style which is the origin of the Arabic writing and was used in many writings of the Messenger of Godﷺ.

-Furthermore, this mushaf was unknown except after the 8th Hijri century when Ibn Batouta visited Egypt and based on this, this mushaf is unattributed to our master Ali [may God be pleased with him].
+Furthermore, this Mushaf was unknown except after the 8th Hijri century when Ibn Batuta visited Egypt and based on this, this Mushaf is unattributed to our master Ali [may God be pleased with him].

 The room holding the Propheticﷺ relics was added to Sayyidina Husayn mosque in 1893 CE.
 Previously, the relics were held at various sites around Cairo.

 Top right: Two kohl applicators of Prophet Muhammadﷺ